 One of the key aims of Mull Otter Group is to raise the level of awareness of otters and their conservation needs.
 We have produced information leaflets that are widely available, and have erected information boards at key locations across the island.
 We also give talks to schools and other groups – please contact us if you are interested in learning more about otters.

 Since the inception of Mull Otter Group we have been working to get permission from the council to install road signs to warn motorists of the possibility of otters crossing.
 In December we got the go ahead from the council and very soon we will be installing some signs at strategic locations.

 It is hoped that this will go some way to reducing the number of otter fatalities on Mull’s roads which average at just over two per month currently.

-In February 2016 we installed some reflectors at the side of the road near the Fishnish timber pier.
+In 2016 we installed some reflectors at the side of the road near the Fishnish timber pier, and at Pennygown.
 These are designed to reflect the lights of any oncoming vehicle into the eyes of otters considering crossing the road, in the hope that it will make them think twice.

 Mull gets its fair share of rain, and that is why there are pipes, called culverts, to carry water underneath the road, so that the road doesn’t flood or gradually get washed away.

 Mull’s otters catch the majority of their food in the sea, and need to travel inland to get to their holts and access fresh water for drinking and bathing.
 This very often means crossing a road, which can result in the otter being run down by a vehicle.
 But, sometimes otters will use culverts to go underneath the road, which is far safer.

 By keeping culverts clear it is hoped that we can help otters avoid road accidents.
 Please let us know if you ever find a blocked culvert.
 There are so many that we can’t possibly keep track of them.